GwennyB/book-app/README.md

 ## Change Log
 12-11-2018 9:30am - Application now has a basic Express server with EJS, Superagent, and Dotenv dependencies.
+12-11-2018 10:10am - Application now has a basic HTML scaffold and a test route to render it.

 ## Credits and Collaborations
 This application is a collaborative effort by:
   Gwen Zubatch - https://github.com/GwennyB
   Alistair Blake - https://github.com/Alwynblake